 SteamOS is Valve’s Linux-based operating system, which runs on the Valve Steam Deck.
 This device was designed specifically for Steam gaming and looked like a Nintendo Switch, but it can also pair controllers, mice, and keyboards with it, so players can play via Steam.
-In a similar manner to portable gaming devices, it can play Windows games and suspend/resume them.
+Similarly to portable gaming devices, it can play Windows games and suspend/resume them.
 Steam Deck is powered by an AMD APU, which combines a CPU and GPU.
 The processor features four cores and eight threads, which run from 2.4GHz to 3.5GHz.

 But, even though it faces many performance issues as many users started reporting that the CPU uses high power, due to which the Steam Deck is charging slowly.
 However, we have investigated this issue and found many fixes that will help you resolve the Steam Deck charging slowly issue.
 Therefore, let’s get started with the guide.